californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does A Traffic Ticket Work In California?

 After receiving a traffic ticket, recipients have a few options.
-An offender may plead guilty and pay the entire fine; this is referred to as “bail.”
+An offender may plead guilty and pay the entire fine; this is referred to as “bail”.
 Bail is an available option where a violation did not result in an arrest.
 Residents can even pay a fine electronically, over the phone, or by mail, depending on the county.
 Once the payment is made, the case is closed.

 Some tickets include what is referred to as “Correctable Violations,” such as expired registration, equipment violations, driver’s license violations, or insurance violations.
 In this case, it is important to provide proof that those violations were corrected.
-Without this proof, the offender will have to make a court appearance and pay extra fines.
+Without this proof, the offender may have to make a court appearance and pay extra fines.

 When ticketed in California, offenders may have the option of taking a traffic school course.
 This option is a way to avoid the accumulation of points on one’s driving record.
 Traffic school is a surefire way to get a traffic ticket dismissed for eligible offenses.

 Another option after receiving a traffic citation is for the recipient to simply appear in court to plead guilty and pay the fines.
-Alternatively, the recipient may plead not guilty in court and ask for a trial by a judge or by mail, also called a “trial by written declaration.”
+Alternatively, the recipient may plead not guilty in court and ask for a trial by a judge or by mail, also called a “trial by written declaration”.

 Are Driving Records Public In California?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any government agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile